 August 12, 2012

-For the last month or so our angle grinder has been making funny noises, and by "funny" I mean a loud bang when it starts up, and a whirring noise like a jet engine when it shuts down.
-Since it seemed to work okay in between, I more or less ignored the noises, although I did tend to point the thing away from me whenever I fired it up, in case it exploded into a million pieces.
-The other day, while grinding welds on the scuttle, I noticed the angle grinder was held together entirely by phillips head screws.
-So I got out a screwdriver.
+For the last month or so our angle grinder has been making funny noises, and by "funny" we mean a loud bang when it starts up, and a whirring noise like a jet engine when it shuts down.
+Since it seemed to work okay in between, we more or less ignored the noises, although we did tend to point the thing away from us whenever we fired it up, in case it exploded into a million pieces.
+But the other day, while grinding welds on the scuttle, we idly noticed the angle grinder was held together entirely by Phillips head screws.
+So we got out a screwdriver.

-I was sort of impressed by the guts of this thing.
+We were sort of impressed by the guts of the thing.
 First of all, the gears in the head looked pretty massive, at least for a $20 angle grinder.
-There was also a ton of grease in there, another good sign.
-Right below the pinion gear on the motor shaft was a short splined section, below which was a cheap-looking sheet-metal fan, loose on the shaft.
-I pushed the fan back onto the splined section, and it immediately slipped off again.
-So, satisfied I'd done all I could, I reassembled the grinder and went back to work on the scuttle.
+There was also a ton of grease inside, which we took as another good sign.
+Right below the pinion gear on the motor shaft was a short splined section, below which was a cheap-looking sheet-metal fan.
+The fan was loose on the shaft, so we pushed it back onto the splined section, and immediately it slipped off again.
+So, satisfied we'd done all we could, we reassembled the grinder and went back to work on the scuttle.

 Despite the obvious flaw in the mechanism, I think the fan actually works.
-I believe the initial bang is the sound of the fan engaging the spinning motor shaft, and the whirring on shutdown is the sound of the fan continuing to spin long after the motor shaft has stopped.
+I believe the initial bang is the sound of the fan pulling itself forward like a propeller and engaging the spinning motor shaft, and the whirring on shutdown is the sound of the fan continuing to spin long after the motor shaft has stopped.
 So it's a little disconcerting, and no doubt the rude engagement of the fan is taking its toll on the device, but now that we know what's going on we at least feel better about using it.
 We expect some day the fan will disintegrate completely, and hopefully then the noises will stop.

 Without telling anyone, at least until now, we quietly moved the holes on the spare tire mount closer together.
 The mount, a 1/8" steel strap welded to the X tubes at the back of the frame, originally had two holes 4-1/2" apart.
 We moved them 3-3/16" apart.
 We did this in lieu of lowering the mount itself, which was our other option for repositioning the spare tire, which was too high.
 Our earlier exhaustive research on the subject sadly misinformed us about this, probably because we didn't look at the pictures close enough.

 A properly-mounted spare tire extends 4 to 6" above the top of the chassis, but also 2 to 3" below the bottom.
-It turns out the 2" steel strap between the X tubes doesn't actually support the tire, but only keeps it from flopping around on the road.
+It turns out that the 2" steel strap welded between the X tubes doesn't actually support the tire, but only keeps it from flopping around on the road.
 The spare tire is actually supported by a cradle, a steel hoop made from 3/4" tubing, attached to the bottom of the frame.
-The tire needs to fit through this hoop, and extend an inch or two below it, therefore ergo sum our need to lower the tire an inch or two.
+The tire needs to fit partly through this hoop or cradle, and extend an inch or two below it, therefore ergo sum our need to lower the spare tire an inch or two.